its-error404/Battle-For-Flags/README.md

 To use the writeups, navigate to the relevant category folder and open the corresponding writeup file.

-## Acknowledgments

-I would like to acknowledge the organizers of the Battle for Flags CTF for creating these engaging challenges.
-Additionally, I'm grateful to the CTF community for providing helpful resources and guides that have aided me in solving these challenges.

-## License

-This repository is licensed under the [MIT License](LICENSE).

 ## Contact Information

 If you have any questions or feedback regarding the writeups, feel free to contact us at: